-Name Department Date of maternity / adoption leave curtailment notice I previously notified you that I wished to end my maternity /adoption leave on I no longer wish to end my maternity / adoption leave and would like to revoke my maternity / adoption leave curtailment notice.
-I would also like to revoke my maternity / adoption pay period curtailment notice (if applicable).
-I wish to withdraw my maternity / adoption leave curtailment notice because: (please tick one) I have realised that neither the other parent or I are entitled to shared parental leave or statutory shared parental pay and this revocation is within eight weeks of providing my maternity / adoption leave curtailment notice; or I gave the maternity leave curtailment notice before the birth of my child and I withdraw my maternity leave curtailment notice within six weeks of my child's birth; or The other parent has died Signed Dated
+Name Department Date of maternity / adoption leave curtailment notice I previously notified you that I wished to end my maternity / I no longer wish to end my maternity / adoption le maternity / adoption leave curtailment notice.
+I w pay period curtailment notice (if applicable).
+I wish to withdraw my maternity / adoption leave (please tick one) vould also like to revoke my maternity / adoption I have realised that neither the other parent or I a statutory shared parental pay and this revocation maternity / adoption leave curtailment notice; or I gave the maternity leave curtailment notice beform my maternity leave curtailment notice within six w The other parent has died Signed Dated